Autistic, Authentic, Autonomous

 The Autistic Collaboration Trust is incorporated as a charitable trust in Aotearoa New Zealand.
 The purpose of the trust is as follows:

-a) To advance education by the development and delivery of training courses related to the goal of liberation from the pathology paradigm and the goal of acceptance of Autistic cognition, motivations, and patterns of behaviour as natural variations within the human species.
+a) To advance education by the development and delivery of education related to the goal of liberation from the pathology paradigm and the goal of acceptance of Autistic cognition, motivations, and patterns of behaviour as natural variations within the human species.

 b) To be beneficial to the community by supporting the creation of social networks, events, and organisations that allow Autistic people and otherwise neurodivergent people to collaborate, contribute to society, and socialise on their own terms.